-Want to experience all the craic that comes along with camping in Northern Ireland, but don’t want to have the hassle of pitching your own tent?
-The Bluebell Lane Glamping site aims to give you both with their one-of-a-kind pods, shepherd’s hut, safari tent and teepee to accommodate all adventure lovers.
+Want to experience all the craic that comes with camping in Northern Ireland, but don’t want to have the hassle of pitching your own tent?
+Offering panoramic views of the Ring of Gullion, Bluebell Lane Glamping aims to give you both with their one-of-a-kind pods, shepherd’s hut, safari tent and teepee to accommodate all adventure lovers.

 With brilliant views over the Shimna River Valley towards the Mourne Mountains and Tollymore Forest Park, the Gorse Hill Farm glamping pods are the perfect scenic getaway for active, adventurous folks.

 After a thrilling day of exploring the local attractions, such as Tollymore National Outdoor Centre, Castlewellan Forest Park, Rostrevor mountain bike trails, Murlough Nature Reserve, the Mourne Mountains or the Silent Valley, take a nice shower onsite and then kick your feet up at your own personal picnic table outside of your pod.
 Cosy up to your own fire-bowl and maybe even cook a scrumptious meal in the shared kitchen.

 Picture this: you’ve just finished the first hike in the heart of the Mourne Mountains.
 You return to your campsite at the Meelmore Lodge, flick off your boots, crack open a beer, recline and relax, admiring the incredible view of the mountain range as the sun sets.

 The Meelmore Lodge offers a fun, friendly, cosy piece of land for camping just at the base of the Mourne Mountains.
 Conveniently located in close proximity to a wide range of adventurous activities, this campsite offers fun for all ages.